 The name for this section of my blog comes from the devotional that I published through Westbow Press in December of 2012 titled, My Armor’s Kinda Rusty … Encouragement for Weary Warriors.
 I will be sharing from those writings periodically when my muse leads me in that direction.
-In it I shared a lot of personal insights that I believed might be helpful to others.
+In my book, I shared a lot of personal insights that I believed might be helpful to others.
 Writing about things that I remember from my childhood through my teen years and reflecting on the world through the eyes of an 18-year-old bride in the 1970s proved therapeutic for me in areas of remembrance and mental struggle.

 When I got to the parts about raising a daughter and a son (and eventually accepting a second son and additional daughter into my world) while my husband remained captivated with running a family business from morning until night and practicing jack-of-all-trades projects on the side, that too was emotionally freeing.

 As I recounted experiences that were unique to my birth children, which took me on physical trips from Southern California to Phoenix, Arizona, and on mental journeys to Mexico and Central America — where my kids journeyed but I did not.
 I thought I was prepared for pretty much anything.
 Then came the part where my husband and I left our barely 18-year-old Jonathan alone in New York City to pursue his dream of making it big under bright lights.
 That’s when my emotional maturity took a back seat to spiritual growth.